 - Royalties’ payments to non EU companies are subject to withholding tax at 30%, unless reduced via a tax treaty;

-- Italy has signed double taxation treaties with 91 countries including the Australia, Canada, China, Singapore and USA to reduce withholding tax on payments abroad.
+- Italy has signed double taxation treaties with more than 100 countries including the Australia, Canada, China, Singapore and USA to reduce withholding tax on payments abroad.

 VAT and other taxes

-- The standard VAT rate is 22% with returns being filed every February and September.
+- The standard VAT rate is 22% with returns being by end of April of the following calendar year.
 Late filing will result in a fine of up to 240% of the outstanding amount of VAT;

 - A tax on financial transactions is levied on transfers of shares and other securities at a rate of up to 0.2%;

 - Property tax is levied at a rate of up to 0.16% of the cadastral value of land and buildings;